Fibrous-Finance/scope-analytics/docs/usage.md

 # Usage Guide

-Complete guide for using Citrea Analytics.
+Complete guide for using Scope.

 ## Quick Reference